-Yet, in many African languages, there is no equivalent for children’s rights.
+Yet, in many African languages, there is no equivalent for the rights of children.
 An often used translation is the power of children, which causes confusion and rejection throughout the population in all of our project regions and opposes child rights activism.
 It is thus necessary to translate these texts into local languages using colloquial expressions, traditional sayings and examples from every-day life.

 Children are better protected as their social community knows about their rights as well as about the responsibilities of adults, parents in particular and children.
 A guide with a culturally adapted and commented translation of important rights and duties is being developed by local linguists, child rights experts and community groups.